Management reporting

 Interest, taxes, and non-core business operations

 Interest and taxes are non-core business expenses that you add to net income (or earnings) to get EBIT.
+(You'll get EBITDA once you add depreciation and amortization figures.)

 A business can incur an interest expense on anything it's borrowed.
 Here's a non-exhaustive list of financing costs that incur interest: